-Timothy D. Padgett (PhD) is the Managing Editor of BreakPoint.org with the Colson Center for Christian Worldview.
+Timothy D. Padgett (PhD) is a Resident Theologian at The Colson Center for Christian Worldview.
 His focus is on cultural engagement, living out the Christian worldview, and the way Christians argue for diverse viewpoints while sharing a common biblical foundation―particularly regarding the relationship between church and state, Christ and culture, and war and peace.

-Since receiving his B.A. in political theory from Princeton, Brian has worked at the Heritage Foundation, at El Pomar Foundation, in local government in Colorado, and as a nonprofit marketing and fundraising consultant.
-He is a frequent speaker and the author of numerous articles and essays on the Christian imagination, community building, and nonprofit marketing.
+Since receiving his B.A. in political theory from Princeton, Brian has worked at the Heritage Foundation, at El Pomar Foundation, in local government in Colorado, and as a strategy consultant with over a hundred organizations in the theology, worldview, and culture space.
+He is a speaker and the author of numerous articles and essays.

-In his spare time, since 2013 Brian Brown has served as the founder and director of the Anselm Society, whose mission is a renaissance of the Christian imagination.
+Since 2013 Brian Brown has served as the founder and executive director of the Anselm Society, whose mission is a renaissance of the Christian imagination.
 Brian lives with his wife Christina and their two young children in Colorado, where they mix cocktails, hunt for historic architecture, and see how many people they can squeeze into their house for lively conversation.

 Dr. William E. (Bill) Brown is Senior Fellow of Worldview and Culture and directs the Colson Fellows Program (formerly, the Centurions Program).
 Prior to joining the Colson Center, Bill was President of Cedarville University and Bryan College.